 I've been fortunate to write, co-write, or otherwise contribute to several books.
 These are the most recent.

-Modern Perl, the book, is a short explanation of how to use Perl 5 effectively in 2014.
+Modern Perl, fourth edition, is a short explanation of how to use Perl 5 effectively in 2015 and beyond.
 This book features yearly updates to track the most recent stable version of Perl 5, as well as the best wisdom the wider Perl community has to offer.

 I began this book in 2009 and have been humbled by the reception it's received.
 If you've heard of "Modern Perl" and wondered what that means, my book is part of that Perl renaissance.